nini2nis/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-This project marks the beginning of the Back-end programming curriculum of Sprint 12.
+This project marks the beginning of the Back-end programming curriculum of Sprint 12 and goes on to cover Sprint 13.
 MongoDB thru mongoose and Express were implemented to set up the back-end infrastracture to the previously designed What To Wear app.
+With Sprint 13 the authorization module was added to implement jsonwebtoken use.
+Authorization was added to most routes where only a specific user can view, create, update or deleteitems as well as view and update profiles.

 ## Running the Project